bidfx/bidfx-api-cpp/README.md

 The BidFX C++ API implements a highly optimised, bespoke binary protocol to deliver realtime quotes from LPs directly to into a client's application with minimal latency.
 The binary delivery mechanism is approximately 80 times more efficient than the FIX protocol.
-Furthermore, using the publish and subscribe paradigm, BidFX publish only those quotes that subscribed to.
+Furthermore, using the publish and subscribe paradigm, BidFX servers publish only those quotes that are subscribed to.

 ## API Set Up